Pao cai: Production

 The Sichuan pao cai is commonly made from fresh or salted vegetables like radish, carrot, and cowpea with anaerobic fermentation under ambient temperature based on the microbes present on the raw materials.
 The microbes are mainly lactic acid bacteria (LAB) which grows preferentially under the fermentation conditions.
 The raw materials are immersed in brine (a 6–8% salt concentration) seasoned by dressings like ginger, chili, Sichuan pepper, and garlic.
 Local people in Sichuan utilize aged pao cai brine for fermentation.
-If the aged brine is not spoilage or has no inappropriate odor, it is often reused for many years or even decades.
+If the aged brine is not spoiled, it is often reused for many years or even decades.
 The aged Sichuan pao cai brine can provide great amounts of lactic acid bacteria, which helps it to grow rapidly and become the dominant microorganisms.